codeforkansascity/streetlights/README.md

 Team uses Waffle.io for project management
-Project communication on the #streetlights Slack channel If you are interested, reach out to Katherine Hambrick at adeacon@kcdigitaldrive.org or join our slack.
+Project communication on the #streetlights Slack channel If you are interested, reach out to Aaron Deacon at adeacon@kcdigitaldrive.org or join our slack.

 **Developer Notes**